-- 9.1 The regular monitoring of a business relationship, including any transactions and other activity carried out as part of that relationship, is one of the most important aspects of effective ongoing CDD measures. - 9.2 It is vital that the operator understands a customer's background and is aware of changes in the circumstances of the customer and beneficial owner throughout the life-cycle of a business relationship.
-The operator can usually only determine when it might have reasonable grounds for knowing or suspecting that ML and/or FT is occurring if it has the means of assessing when a transaction or activity falls outside the normal expectations for a particular business relationship. - 9.3 There are two strands to effective ongoing monitoring: - (a) The first relates to the transactions and activity which occur on a day-to-day basis within a business relationship and which need to be monitored to ensure they remain consistent with the operator's understanding of the customer and the product or service it is providing to the customer. - (b) The second relates to the customer themselves and the requirement for the operator to ensure that it continues to have a good understanding of its customers and their beneficial owners.
-This is achieved through maintaining relevant and appropriate CDD and applying appropriate ongoing screening. - 9.4 This chapter deals with the requirement for the operator to monitor business relationships on an ongoing basis, including the application of scrutiny to large and unusual or complex transactions or activity so that ML and FT may be identified and prevented.
+9.1 The regular monitoring of a business relationship, including any transactions and other activity carried out as part of that relationship, is one of the most important aspects of effective ongoing CDD measures.
+In addition operators are required to ensure that they are able to identify customers who are the subject of TFS and PF sanctions within 24 hours of them being made the subject of a sanction.

+9.2 It is vital that the operator understands a customer's background and is aware of changes in the circumstances of the customer and beneficial owner throughout the life-cycle of a business relationship.
+The operator can usually only determine when it might have reasonable grounds for knowing or suspecting that ML and/or FT is occurring if it has the means of assessing when a transaction or activity falls outside the normal expectations for a particular business relationship.

+9.3 There are two strands to effective ongoing monitoring:

+- (a) The first relates to the transactions and activity which occur on a day-to-day basis within a business relationship and which need to be monitored to ensure they remain consistent with the operator's understanding of the customer and the product or service it is providing to the customer. - (b) The second relates to the customer themselves and the requirement for the operator to ensure that it continues to have a good understanding of its customers and their beneficial owners.
+This is achieved through maintaining relevant and appropriate CDD and applying appropriate ongoing screening.

+9.4 This chapter deals with the requirement for the operator to monitor business relationships on an ongoing basis, including the application of scrutiny to large and unusual or complex transactions or activity so that ML and FT may be identified and prevented.